vellfr00/spring-uncaught-guard/README.md

 ## ⚙️ How It Works

-Spring Uncaught Guard utilizes Spring's `@RestControllerAdvice` mechanism to seamlessly intercept uncaught exceptions thrown by your REST controllers.
+Spring Uncaught Guard relies on Spring's `@RestControllerAdvice` mechanism to seamlessly intercept uncaught exceptions thrown by your REST controllers.
 By default, it is configured to handle all exceptions that are subclasses of `RuntimeException`, which are commonly used for application-specific errors.

+It leverages also the power of Aspect-Oriented Programming (AOP) to intercept method calls that throw uncaught exceptions, allowing it to capture the parameters passed to those methods and include them in the logged exception details, useful for debugging purposes.
+In particular, the `@AfterThrowing` advice is used to intercept parameters passed to methods that throw uncaught exceptions and that are included in a `@RestController`, `@Service` or `@Repository` class.

 If you have defined a custom `@RestControllerAdvice` for a specific exception type, your custom handler will take precedence, and those exceptions will not be intercepted by this library.
 This ensures you retain full control and